 For commercial lenders, assessing affordability is more challenging than ever due to soaring inflation, rising interest rates, high energy costs and a range of other factors.

-To ensure that business customers are resilient in terms of their ability to pay, lenders need a ‘full picture’ view of affordability based on comprehensive data, advanced analytics, and forward-looking macro-economic forecasts.
+To ensure that business customers are resilient in terms of their ability to pay, lenders need a ‘full picture’ view of commercial affordability based on comprehensive data, advanced analytics, and forward-looking macro-economic forecasts.

 Assessing affordability of facilities for commercial customers has always been a significant challenge with multiple, complex factors to consider.
 As well as accurately assessing a business customer’s turnover, costs, and existing debt obligations, lenders need a clear view of other factors such as asset depreciation, the drawing down of dividends by company directors, and more.